Looking for the best hotels in Rotterdam? I’ve stayed at three different star rating hotels in Rotterdam. Check them out here.

 - The lounge area feels like your own very living room and is a great place to relax after a long day exploring Rotterdam.

-Something I really enjoyed about The James Hotel is its 24-hour self-service market.
+One of the reasons why The James Hotel is one of the best hotels in Rotterdam because of its 24-hour self-service market.
 At any point of the day, you can buy anything from craft beer to fresh salads and phone chargers to feminine products at very reasonable prices.
 For example, a small bottle of wine was about €7.

 In the morning, there’s hard boiled eggs, croissants and even gluten-free bread, which is plenty for a hearty breakfast.